amethyst/rustrogueliketutorial/book/src/chapter_36.md

 2. We call `build_map` on the starting map.
 3. For each meta-builder, we call `build_map` on it - in the order specified.

-That's not too bad!
+That's not a bad syntax!
+It should enable us to chain builders together, and provide the required overview for constructing complicated, layered maps.

+## New Traits - `InitialMapBuilder` and `MetaMapBuilder`

 Lets look at the two trait interfaces we've defined, `InitialMapBuilder` and `MetaMapBuilder`.
 We made them separate types to force the user to only pick *one* starting builder, and not try to put any starting builders in the list of modification layers.
 The implementation for them is the same:

 ```rust
 pub trait InitialMapBuilder {